linanqinqin/ceph/README.md

 `foo-snap` associated with the parent image `foo`.
 There must *not* already be an image/snapshot named `foo-snap` for dfork create to succeed.

+#### Check the dirty bit

+	rbd dfork dirty foo 		# returns the dirty bit value of image foo rbd dfork dirty foo --block-on-clean 	# block writes to foo if clean

+This API supports the abort-dfork() fault-tolerance approach, with the `--block-on-clean` providing guarantee for atomic switchover.

-#### Dirty bit actions
+#### Dirty bit actions (for internal use)

-	rbd dfork dirty <image-id> --set|--clear    # set/clear the dirty bit
+	rbd dfork __dirty foo --set|--clear    # set/clear the dirty bit of foo

-You must pass in the image id of the image, not the image name such as `foo`.
-The id of an image can be found with `rbd info <image-name>` under the `id` field in the output; You can also check the dirty bit value with this command.
+Set or clear the dirty bit of a given image.
+This API is not supposed to be exposed to clients but only for development use.